 In addition to the multiple security systems deployed, Personal Capital has an option for users to activate a second layer of Multi-Factor Authentication (MFA) for their account.

 When the second layer of MFA is turned on, Personal Capital will require its users to receive and enter in a security code each time they log in.
-The code can be requested via phone/text/email and will be delivered to the registered phone/email.
+The code can be requested via phone or text message and will be delivered to the registered phone.